tobias-kirschstein/gaussian-splatting/README.md

 ```
 Note, setting `TORCH_CUDA_ARCH_LIST` is optional and only necessary, if you intend to use different GPUs (e.g., on a compute cluster).
 In that case, specify the [relevant compute capabilities](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) instead of `"7.5 8.0 8.6"`

+### Trouble Shooting
+Ensure that you have PyTorch with CUDA support installed in the environment beforehand!
+If you get the error
+>No module named 'torch'

+try pip's `--no-build-isolation` flag.

+### Usage
 After installation you can import Gaussian Splatting's renderer via
 ```python
 from gaussian_splatting.gaussian_renderer import render